 JANUARY 8 – FEBRUARY 3, 2019

-About Alice, a new two-character play, is inspired by Calvin Trillin’s best-selling memoir of the same title—a love letter to his wife, Alice, who died in 2001 at the age of 63 while awaiting a heart transplant.
+About Alice, a new two-character play by Calvin Trillin, is inspired by the author’s 2007 memoir of the same title—a love letter to his wife Alice, who died in 2001 at the age of 63 due to complications from cancer.

-Calvin Trillin is an American author and journalist.
-His writing blends humor, journalistic detail and emotional power.
-He has been a staff writer for The New Yorker over five decades.
-His 1964 An Education in Georgia about the desegregation of the University of Georgia is considered a classic of civil rights reporting.
+Calvin Trillin—an American writer whose work blends humor, journalistic detail, and emotional power—has been a staff writer for The New Yorker over five decades, and weekly “Deadline Poet” for The Nation.
+His 1964 An Education in Georgia, about the desegregation of the University of Georgia, is considered a classic of civil rights reporting.
 His 2011 Quite Enough of Calvin Trillin won the Thurber Prize for American Humor.
 He is a member of the American Academy of Arts and Letters.

 Photo above courtesy of Calvin Trillin